-June 7 is World Tourette Awareness Day.
-Here we discuss four little known, interesting facts about Tourette Syndrome.
+June 7 is International Tourette Awareness Day.
+Here we discuss four little-known, interesting facts about Tourette Syndrome.

 1. It is often accompanied by other disorders